Self-objectification: Appearance-related communication

-In different generations
+At Different Ages

 One period of time in a woman's life where self-objectification happens excessively is during pregnancy.
 Magazines offer pictures of pregnant celebrities with golden skin, toned legs, and a perfectly rounded, "cute" pregnant belly.
 The photo-editing makes it seem real, and people start to think that is how they ought to look when they are pregnant.
 Looking at these perfect pictures results in pregnant women feeling worse about themselves and being incredibly self-conscious about their weight even though their weight gain is normal and necessary.
 They see themselves as not good enough, again, objectifying their identity to a body that needs to be perfect.
 Studies have also been done on adolescent girls, and what heightens self-objectification at an early age.
 With the amount of over-sexualized media that children are exposed to, young girls start to identify themselves as a "prize" to be used and given away at an early age.
 This objectification is fueled heavily by media and the fact that it is highly sexualized.
 The more a young girl is exposed to media that sexually objectifies women, the more they will internalize those beliefs and ideals and objectify themselves.